-The Township's wealth levels are nearly double the County, State, and National average.
-The Township maintains a strong and diverse tax base, of which the Township's top 10 taxpayers represent 18.16% of its total tax base.
+The Township maintains a strong and diverse tax base, of which the Township's top 10 Taxpayers represent 18.16% of its total tax base.
 Current year tax collections have remained strong at 99.12%; averaging 98.91% over the past five years.
 The Township's unemployment rate has consistently remained below at 2.9% compared to the County's rate of 4.8%, the State's rate of 5.6% and the National rate of 5.3%.